 - Click OK at the information message and wait until rebuilding is finished.

-- When the Indexing is completed, close Indexing Options window and open Microsoft Outlook.
+- When the Indexing is completed, close the Indexing Options window and open Microsoft Outlook.

 How to ensure that Indexing is complete (Microsoft Outlook 2010):